17th Annual 100,000 Vertical Foot Challenge

 THIS IS NOT A RACE, it is a fundraising event.
 There is a 9-hour window, weather and conditions permitting, to complete the 100K, from 7:30 a.m. to 4:30 p.m. (unless all participants still entered complete the 100K prior to 4:30 p.m.
 This equates to approximately 11 minutes and 15 seconds per run.
 The lift can reach the summit in less than 7 minutes, which leaves almost 4.5 minutes to complete each run.
 This is plenty of time to ski down the mountain in a safe controlled manner, for the duration of the day, and reach the 100K mark.
 This is not an all-day downhill type race and anyone deemed to be endangering themselves or others will be removed from the challenge at the discretion of event staff or ski patrol.
 Participants will be allowed to complete a maximum of 50 runs and will be required to stop for the day when that total is reached.

-Pre-registration will be available in mid to late December.
 All previous participants and any new interested participants will be notified via email when registration has opened and spots will be filled via online registration on a first-come, first-serve basis.
-Pre-registration fee is $75 for all participants and the field is limited to 50 participants.
+Pre-registration fee is $75 for all participants and the field is limited to 45 participants.
 When registration does open, you will be able to register online.
 If you are registering more than one participant, you will need to complete contact and date-of-birth information for each participant.
 If you are interested in being notified via email when registration opens, please email Corey Madden firstname.lastname@example.org

 Event Day Check-In

 On the morning of the challenge, the check-in table will open at 6:15 a.m.
-All pre-registered challengers will provide their donation totals, sign a liability release (or please click here to pre-print the 100K Event Liability Release, sign, and bring with you), be provided an event bib, and checked for a helmet.
+All pre-registered challengers will provide their donation totals, sign a liability release, be provided an event bib, and checked for a helmet.
 All participants will gather at the base of the summit quad lift prior to beginning the event at 7:30 a.m.
 Helmets are required for this event.
 If you do not have one, you cannot participate.

 Entering the 100K Challenge will provide you with priority lift access for the day.
 This will help participants maximize their time spent trying to complete the 100,000 Vertical Foot Challenge.
 AGAIN, this is not a race.
 Anyone deemed to be endangering themselves or others, including reckless behavior entering lift loading area, will be removed from the challenge at the discretion of event staff or ski patrol.